ory/kratos/docs/versioned_docs/version-v0.3/concepts/index.md

 The point is that OAuth2 is hard to use because the intended use cases, for instance, "Facebook Photo Backups") are very specific, and the proper security mechanisms need to be in place to deal with malicious third parties.
-Ory Kratos simplifies user login.
+ORY Kratos simplifies user login.

 ### Use a library

 Due to the mulitude of programming laguages across front end, backend and core infrastructure, ORY Kratos embraced a polygot design.
-In other words Ory Kratos provides Software Development Kit (SDK) and libraries for the main programming languages.
+In other words ORY Kratos provides Software Development Kit (SDK) and libraries for the main programming languages.